wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-networks/includes/what-are-networks.md

 While there are many different types of networks, each serving a specific and often dedicated purpose, typically they're either private or public.

 - A **private network** requires a level of authentication and authorization to access data and resources.
-You’ll find this type when you access a work network or when you sign into your favorite streaming service.
+You'll find this type when you access a work network or when you sign into your favorite streaming service.
 - A **public network** is open to anyone and requires no network authorization.
 The internet is a perfect example of a public network.

 ### The client-server network